Skip to content

 • Demonstrates two agents communicating over HTTP

-• Tests client functions: get_agent_card, send_message_to, send_task_to
+• Tests client functions: get_agent_card, send_message_to, call_agent

 • Shows how to set up multiple agents on different ports